byoseph3/temp_repo_cs3210/README.md

 Answer the following on Canvas:

-1. What address is the start (first pushed element) of the stack?
+1. Assume the stack is empty.
+If an item was pushed onto the stack, what would the address of this element be?

 2. What items are on the stack at this point (pc = 0x10000c)?